 - What did happen?

-Each of these questions demand answers that give a high accuracy of what needs to go into your response plan.
+Each of these questions demands answers that give a high accuracy of what needs to go into your response plan.
 The first question (What could happen?) provides the answer of your security posture.
 Knowing where you currently sit is important to your response plan because it shows you where your weaknesses are.
 These weaknesses—whether few or many—give you the opportunity to have an honest appraisal of the posture.
 If I understand my posture (how I am positioned) in a combat zone, it awakens me to the directions and steps I can take to improve the likelihood of survival.
 IT security posture is no different.
 But it takes intestinal fortitude to stare at the current situation and say, “This is what is”.
 You will be liberated from folk wisdom and best guesses with this honest, fact-based understanding of your security posture.

 The second question (What should happen?) speaks to your security policy.
 Security policy is the bedrock of all security efforts, because it says, “This can do that.
 That cannot do this”.
 Though this may seem reductionistic, when each policy is examined, they all end with this structure: what is allowed and what is not.
 The third question (What would happen?) gives you the space for security modeling.